rohish-zade/SQL/README.md

 # SQL Interview Preparation

-In this repo, you will find interview question on SQL for Data Engineering and Data Analyst Roles
+In this repo, you will find interview questions on SQL for Data Engineering and Data Analyst Roles